 Now comes the interesting part: the cicadas spend all but a few weeks of their lives underground, as nymphs, feeding on the sap of tree roots.
 They moult and shed their skin until they are ready to emerge as the winged red-eyed insects you have seen above.
 But when does this happen?

 Most cicadas have a life cycle that lasts between two to five years, but some remain underground for longer periods.
 The ones I encountered were 17-year cicadas — further south there is a 13-year variety.
 Amazingly the juveniles stay underground for 13 and 17 years, until it is time to emerge and mate, and then they do it all at once.
 Millions of cicadas crawling to the surface, but never will one emerge in a different year, or at a non-synchronized time.

 There is a reason for this: insects like cicadas have to survive predators who specialize in eating them.
 One strategy is to procreate in such large numbers that at least a few individuals will survive (and then lay very large numbers of eggs).
-But there is a downside: when there are ample feeding resources the predators become more abundant (it is known as predator satiation).
-By leaving out years the victims make it more difficult for the predators to flourish.
-In years when no cicadas are there, the birds do not have the satiation banquet and their numbers drop.
+But there is a downside: when there are ample feeding resources, the predators become more abundant (it is known as predator satiation).
+By leaving out years, the victims make it more difficult for the predators to flourish.
+In years when there are no cicadas, the birds do not have the satiation banquet and their numbers drop.